 Let $\mathfrak{X} \to \DD$ be the deformation of $X$ to a general smooth Enriques surface $S_t$ in Theorem \ref{thm:deform}.
 Then $Y$ deforms to a Cartier divisor $Y_t$ on $S_t$ by the same theorem.
 By \eqref{eq:inters} we have $\dim (|Y|)=\dim(|Y_t|)$.
 Let $\mathfrak{D}$ be the sublinear system of $|Y|$ of curves with an $(m-1)$--tacnode at $x$ and passing through $N_{C_0} \cup N_C \cup N_{D_0}\cup N_D$.
 We claim that

 Granting this for the moment, \eqref{eq:inters}-\eqref{eq:pergk} yields that the codimension of $\mathfrak{D}$ is $m-1+\gamma_0+\gamma+\delta_0+\delta$.
 Thus, the hypotheses of \cite[Thm.
 3.3, Cor.
 3.12 and proof of Thm.
-1.1]{gk} are fulfilled\footnote{We remark that the hypothesis in \cite{gk} that both components of $X$ are regular is not necessary; it suffices that $h^1(\O_X)=0$, which is proved as in \cite[Lemma 3.4]{kn-JMPA}.} and we conclude that, under the deformation of $X$ to $S_t$, we may deform $Y$ deforming the $m$-tacnode of $Y$ at $x$ to $m-1$ nodes, and simultaneously preserving the $\gamma_0+\gamma+\delta_0+\delta$ nodes of $Y$ in the smooth locus of $X$, whereas the nodes of $Y$ on $T$ automatically smooth.
+1.1]{gk} are fulfilled\footnote{We remark that the hypothesis in \cite{gk} that both components of $X$ are regular is not necessary; it suffices that $h^1(\O_X)=0$, which is proved as in \cite[Lemma 3.4]{kn-JMPA}.} and we conclude that, under the deformation of $X$ to $S_t$, we may deform $Y$ in such a way that the $m$-tacnode of $Y$ at $x$ deforms to $m-1$ nodes and the $\gamma_0+\gamma+\delta_0+\delta$ nodes of $Y$ in the smooth locus of $X$ are preserved, whereas the nodes of $Y$ on $T$ automatically smooth.
 Thus $Y$ deforms to a nodal curve $Y_t \subset S_t$ with a total of

 nodes (using \eqref{eq:gan}).
 Since one easily sees that no subcurve of $Y$ is Cartier, $Y_t$ is irreducible, whence $Y_t$ is nodal and elliptic, as desired.
 It is rigid, as $Y$ is rigid on $X$.

 We have left to prove \eqref{eq:pergk}.
 To this end, let $A \cup_T B \in |Y|$ be a curve with an $(m-1)$--tacnode at $x$ and passing through $N_{C_0} \cup N_C \cup N_{D_0}\cup N_D$, where $A \subset \widetilde{R}$ and $B \subset \widetilde{P}$.
 Then both $A$ and $B$ must intersect $T$ in a scheme containing $(m-1)x$ and moreover $N_{C_0} \cup N_C \subset A$ and $N_{D_0} \cup N_D \subset B$.